And I hate them. I loathe these weird, disease-ridden, blood-gorging, leg-climbing creepy stalkers.

 No matter what type tick-repellent you use, whether natural or otherwise, you must check your pets for ticks every single day.
 It is part of being a responsible pet owner.

-A special note: make sure to check around your cat’s ears and face, especially the eyes.
+Make sure to check around your cat’s ears and face, especially the eyes.
 If there is one place that tiny, Lyme-infested ticks love to bite, it is the eyelids.
 Ick.
 And don’t forget under the dog’s collar!

 Ticks Sleeping in Your Bed